 On 13 December 2021, the Children, Young People and Education Committee agreed to carry out an inquiry into sexual harassment among learners.
 It agreed the terms of reference for the inquiry on 20 January 2022, and the approach to gathering evidence on 27 January 2022.

 Terms of Reference

-This inquiry will focus on the issue of peer-on-peer sexual harassment among school and college-age learners.
-Its primary focus will be on education settings themselves and what support schools, colleges, other relevant organisations and families need to protect children.
-The inquiry will look specifically at:
+This inquiry focused on the issue of peer-on-peer sexual harassment among school and college-age learners.
+The inquiry looked specifically at: